 A student may fail a didactic course or clinical course for failure to meet academic performance standards, academic dishonesty, or unprofessional behavior.
 Failure of a course may occur with or without the prior implementation of a formal remediation plan.
 When a student receives a failing grade in a didactic or clinical course, the Committee on Academic and Professional Standards will meet to review the student's performance in course and his or her prior performance in the program.
 If, after careful review, the Committee feels that the student's record warrants continuation in the program, the failed course must be repeated.
 During the didactic phase of the program, the entire semester in which the failed course occurs must be repeated.
-During the clinical phase of the program, a student may be required to repeat one or more rotations or the entire clinical year at the discretion of CAPS.
 A student who is decelerated will also be required to complete a formal remediation plan.
 Deceleration occurring in either the didactic or the clinical phase of the program will result in a delay in graduation.